-Plus, the power of compounding can add to your nest egg.
+The power of compounding can add to your nest egg.
 If you choose to reinvest your earnings over the course of many years, you’ll benefit from the compounding effect.
-Compounding is a process that grows your money over time by reinvesting your investment earning.
+Compounding is a process that grows your money over time by reinvesting your investment earnings.

 When should you start investing?